-If you are feeling the burden of healthcare workforce crisis happening in the United States, you are not alone.
+If you are feeling the burden of the healthcare workforce crisis happening in the United States, you are not alone.
 Not only is a large portion of our healthcare workforce nearing retirement age, but our general population is aging as well, prompting an increased need for geriatric care.
 This, coupled with the abysmal retention rates for most nurses or client-facing support professionals may make you wonder—how can I gain control of the changing landscape within my organization?
 In this blog, we will take you through the 4 steps you need to take in order to hire and retain your best nurses and staff.

-Workforce Crisis in America
+Understanding the Healthcare Workforce Crisis in America

-4 Steps to Hire and Retain Your Best Nurses and Staff
+How to Hire and Retain Your Best Nurses and Staff

 Organizations across the continuum of care are inevitably looking for solutions to identify the risk of burnout and turnover, find and retain employees who will be successful in their role, and creatively implement solutions.
 These solutions must not only address the problem, but sustain the turbulence of the years to come, during which demographics will further curb the availability of competent healthcare professionals.